ha1adm/RN2483-TTS-CE-v3-Basic-commands/README.md

 # RN2483-TTS-CE-v3-Basic-commands
 RN2483-TTS-CE (v3) Basic commands (OTAA and ABP)

+To resets the module firmware to default values, plus clears the EEPROM
+> sys factoryRESET

 To get the DevEUI for the RN2483 module: mac get deveui